-- Type of trade or investment;
+- Type of trade or investment

-- Where you trade or invest;
+- Where you trade or invest

-- How you trade i.e. ecommerce or physical services;
+- How you trade i.e. ecommerce or physical services

-- Joint venture arrangements;
+- Joint venture arrangements

-- Number of business owners and/or investors;
+- Number of business owners and/or investors

-- Whether an importer/exporter;
+- Whether you are an importer/exporter

-- Type of intellectual property;
+- Type of intellectual property

-- Development requirements; and
+- Development requirements

-- Your personal and family objectives.
+- Your personal and family objectives

-The structure for a lifestyle business may be different to one you are building to sell or maintaining for future generations.
+The structure for a lifestyle business may be different to one you are building to sell or maintain for future generations.
 We help start ups as well as mature businesses ensure their external structure and internal processes are correct to meet your objectives.
 For example: